melissakeizer/melissakeizer.com/_posts/2015-05-03-strobist-photography-for-sony-alpha-shooters.markdown

 ## Final notes

 While I’d still consider myself a newbie when it comes to strobist photography, I learned a lot during the two photoshoots at the restaurant and being able to experiment with different settings.
-I found the one-flashgun setup to suit my needs perfectly in this case, but I may invest in another flash (and stand, holder and light diffuser) in the future, especially since I hope to learn more about using sppedlights for portraiture photography.
+I found the one-flashgun setup to suit my needs perfectly in this case, but I may invest in another flash (and stand, umbrella bracket and light diffuser) in the future, especially since I hope to learn more about using speedlights for portraiture photography.

 It’s definitely useful to have off-camera flash as you can’t always depend on available light to be enough.
 The great thing about strobist photography is that it’s cheaper than buying studio lighting and it’s also very portable.